xGR: Efficient Generative Recommendation Serving at Scale: Background

-\textit{1) Redundant memory access in long-context beam search.} The primary bottleneck lies not just in the computation of the long prompt, but in the redundant memory access during the decode phase.
-In GR, a single long user history sequence (prompt) is shared across a wide beam width (e.g., $BW=128$) to generate diverse item candidates.
-Existing attention mechanisms often treat these beams as independent sequences during calculation, failing to efficiently reuse the loaded KV cache data in compute units of the shared prefix.
-This necessitates repetitively loading the massive prompt KV cache from global memory to compute units for each beam.
+\textbf{Redundant memory access in long-context beam search.} In GR, a single long user history sequence (prompt) is shared across a wide beam width ($>=$128) to generate diverse item candidates.
+Existing mechanisms natively treat these beams as independent sequences during decode calculations, necessitating repetitively loading the massive prompt KV cache from global memory to compute units for each beam.

-\textit{2) Memory inefficiency from beam forking.} The dynamic nature of beam search, where sequences continuously fork and retire, introduces severe inefficiencies in block-based memory management (e.g., PagedAttention~\cite{kwon2023efficient}).
-If the sequence length does not align with the KV block size, the system is forced to perform physical block copies to ensure context independence for the new branches.
-Furthermore, these massive copied blocks may contain redundant leading tokens and unused token space, resulting in inefficient memory usage.
+\textbf{Memory inefficiency from beam forking.} The dynamic nature of beam search, where sequences continuously fork and retire, introduces severe inefficiencies in block-based memory management (e.g., PagedAttention~\cite{kwon2023efficient}).
+If the sequence length does not align with the KV block size, the system is forced to perform physical block copies to ensure context independence for the new beam branches.

-\textit{3) Latency sensitivity due to strict SLO and small model scale.} GR services operate under extremely strict SLO, typically requiring P99 latency to be within 200 milliseconds to ensure user experience.
+\textbf{Latency sensitivity due to strict SLO and small model scale.} GR services operate under extremely strict SLO, typically requiring P99 latency to be within 200 milliseconds to ensure user experience.
 Unlike general LLMs with hundreds of billions of parameters, GR models are often relatively smaller (e.g., 100M to 10B parameters).
-This shift in model scale makes the system highly sensitive to runtime overheads.
-Non-compute costs—such as kernel launching, host-side scheduling, and synchronization—constitute a substantial proportion of the end-to-end latency.
+This shift in model scale makes the system highly sensitive to non-compute overheads such as host-side scheduling and synchronization.